collingsandrew/milestone-one-project/README.md

 ## Content

-All content used within the site was provided by Willow Velvet Sphynx cattery.
+All content used within the site was provided by Willow Velvet Sphynx.

 ## Design